 Ice dancers prefer boots that are cut lower in the back.
 In addition, many skaters, including many high level freestyle skaters, prefer to leave open space in front and in back of the foot, above the ankle bones.
 In addition, many people prefer boots that do not have a sharp edge at the top of the boots, so they don't cut against the legs.
 These things also makes it easier to jump and land, by making it easier to point their toes, especially with the very stiff boots that high level freestyle skaters use.
 They still need pressure from the sides of the boot, including at ankle level, to provide safe support for jumps or deep edges.
 As stated in the previous page, with that style fit, there will be a reduced boot lifetime (e.g., 3 - 6 months instead of 2 - 10 years) because there is room for a breakdown crease to form, but many people think it worth it.
 You should also use stiffer boots to slow that breakdown, but if you are a high level freestyle skater, you probably need that anyway.
 Again, as described in the previous page, they also need to cover parts of the skin against which motion can occur because of loose contact with silicone pads (or adhesive strips, or sports wrap), to avoid bruising and/or blisters.

 We introduced these medical issues here.
-They are best diagnosed, evaluated and treated by medically trained experts, which I am not.
+They are in theory best diagnosed, evaluated and treated by medically trained experts, which I am not.
 A skater with medical issues might reasonably consult with an appropriate medical expert, or imitate while customizing their insole the types of foot support an orthotic provided by a medical expert creates.
 The best you can do without expert diagnosis is to experiment with many techniques until you find one that works, but that may not achieve all the right medical goals.

 Some people need some extra pressure at specific points to be comfortable and healthy.
 For example, if you have an over-extended tendon, such as in "flat feet", that occurs when your arch collapses, you may need to a bump under your arch to avoid tendonitis (inflammation of a tendon, which is an end of a muscle).
 E.g., that might occur if a ligament in your foot that would otherwise stop the collapse is longer than the muscle.
 A very few people need the sides of their feet to be pinched together near the arch, too, to immobilize the affected joints.

 In pronation, a foot edges inwards, placing weight on the inside of the foot, as when skating an inside edge, and/or an ankle or knee bends inwards.
 In supination, a foot edges outwards, placing weight on the outside of the foot, as when skating an outside edge, and/or an ankle or knee bends outwards.
 Pronation and supination are used in different medical contexts to refer to a variety of problems, as well as to motions in somewhat different directions, by different medical specialties.
-For example, podiatrists refer to "excess pronation" and "excess supination" when the motion or position goes beyond normal healthy bounds, and they refer to side-to-side motions, whereas Orthopedists commonly use pronation and supination to refer to injuries that require treatment, and they often use them to refer to motions which combine a flexed foot with an outwards edge, or a pointed foot with an inwards edge, i.e., to motion along a somewhat different axis of motion.
+For example, podiatrists refer to "excess pronation" and "excess supination" when the motion or position goes beyond normal healthy bounds, and they refer to side-to-side motions.
+Whereas orthopedists commonly use pronation and supination to refer to injuries that require treatment, and they often use them to refer to motions which combine a flexed foot with an outwards edge, or a pointed foot with an inwards edge, i.e., to motion along a somewhat different axis of motion.
 In addition, pronation and supination may refer to issues that occur because of the foot shape, or to motions of the ankle, some other part of the foot, the knee and/or hip.
 Both feet may or may not do the same thing (e.g., in swizzles, both feet pronate or supinate at the same time, whereas in slalom skating patterns, one foot pronates while the other supinates.)
 Likewise, two feet may or may not have the same medical issues.

 Likewise, the side of the boot may not match the shape of your foot either, so that it presses on one side more than the other, and causes you to edge the foot outwards.
-This is again discussed on the next page in connection with balance, and is solved by placing moleskin on the in side of the boot at appropriate point, to fill and equalize space.
+This is again discussed on the next page in connection with balance, and is solved by placing moleskin on the in side of the boot at appropriate points, to fill and equalize space.

 One complication to any attempt to limit ankle motion is that the "ankle" comprises several joints, and "ankle motion" involves motion throughout the lower foot, knee, hip and higher.
 It is hard for untrained individuals to figure out what is going on.